Donald Trump Jr mocked after trying to explain Godfather reference at Jan 6 hearing

 “Just a reference for going all in.
 I think it is a ‘Godfather’ reference,” he said.

-The explanation by Mr Trump Jr has elicited humorous reactions from viewers who questioned if even understood the phrase in the movie and said the “mafia families” reference is perfect for the Trumps.
+The explanation by Mr Trump Jr has elicited humorous reactions from viewers who questioned if he even understood the phrase in the movie and said the “mafia families” reference is perfect for the Trumps.
 The phrase, used in the context of Mario Puzo’s classic novel, means to prepare for a lengthy war.

 “Junior’s ‘going to the mattresses’ Godfather reference makes absolutely no sense in the context he said it.
 That refers to people sleeping on mattresses in hideouts and not going home during a war between mafia families.
 Figures his scrambled mind couldn’t even get that right,” Twitter user Ron Filipkowski said.